Are you new to Smash Books? This guide explains them and shares smash book ideas so good you’ll want to glue something down right now.

 There is No Wrong Way

-The biggest thing to remember is there no wrong way to Smash Book.
-It is supposed to be messy and maybe even a little chaotic.
-That is what makes it so much fun!
+The biggest thing to remember is that there is no wrong way to Smash Book.
+It is supposed to be messy and maybe even a little chaotic, but that is what makes it so much fun!

 Very neat idea!
 I had not heard of smash books before.